progrium/progrium.com/source/wiki/Generativity.html.markdown

 # Generativity

-In 2008 Jonathan Zittrain wrote the book [The Future of the Internet and How To Stop It](http://www.amazon.com/gp/product/B0089EHNC2/).
+In 2008, Jonathan Zittrain wrote [The Future of the Internet and How To Stop It](http://www.amazon.com/gp/product/B0089EHNC2/).
 For me, the most important idea in the book is the model of two types of technologies: sterile and generative.
 Here I'd like to explore this model and talk about why generative technologies are important.
 If you'd like to learn more about the actual topic of the book, [here is a good summary review](http://boingboing.net/2008/07/23/zittrains-the-future.html).

 Zittrain describes sterile technologies as those with a fixed purpose or use.
 They're made for one thing and don't really surprise you.
 Another way to think of them are as appliances.
 Most appliances are sterile.
 Your toaster is pretty much only good as a toaster.
 The smoke alarm in your house is only good as a smoke alarm.